-The programme will formally conclude at the World Cancer Congress (WCC) in Kuala Lumpur, Malaysia, where Young Leaders will attend and share best practices and lessons learnt through a dedicated session.
+The programme will formally conclude at the World Cancer Congress (WCC) in the following year, where Young Leaders will attend and share best practices and lessons learnt through a dedicated session.
 The WCC is the ideal platform for further networking and international engagement.

 Funding and support will be provided to pursue the above three opportunities.

 UICC defines a young leader as being someone who is:

 Application guidelines can be downloaded below.

 It is expected that where possible following the programme, Young Leaders will aim to attend the World Cancer Congress every other year and continue to contribute to the growing network of UICC Young Leaders.

 Applications will be processed via a grant management system and will include submission of an application form, a CV, and two reference letters.
 The selection of 7 young leaders will be conducted on the basis of merit to ensure that principles of equal opportunity are respected, while aiming to achieve gender and geographic balance.

 Applications will be reviewed by a panel of international experts composed of UICC Board members.

 Should you have any queries, please contact email@example.com.